Shuffle Sharding

 • -distributor.ingestion-tenant-shard-size=<size>

-<size> set to the number of ingesters each tenant series should be sharded to.
+<size> should be set to the number of ingesters each tenant series should be sharded to.
 If <size> is greater than the number of available ingesters in the Cortex cluster, the tenant series are sharded across all ingesters.

 Ingesters read path

-Assuming shuffle-sharding has been enabled for the write path, to enable shuffle-sharding for ingesters on the read path too you need to configure the following CLI flags (or their respective YAML config options) to querier and ruler:
+Assuming shuffle-sharding has been enabled for the write path, to enable shuffle-sharding for ingesters on the read path too, you need to configure the following CLI flags (or their respective YAML config options) to querier and ruler:

 • -distributor.sharding-strategy=shuffle-sharding